aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 This process is continued indefinetly.

-It is important to note that in the above example, only one frame was rendered and two frames were lost (even though none of their packets were lost).
-This is mostly due to the tiny CAMERA_FRAME_DELAY value of 2.
+It is important to note that in the above example, two frames were rendered and two frames were lost (even though none of their packets were lost).
+This is mostly due to the tiny CAMERA_FRAME_BUFFER_COUNT value of 2.
 With a higher value (around 5), much more packet reordering is tolerable.
-If a packet is dropped, the frame will never be completed, which will result in more efficient buffer useage.
+If a packet is dropped, the frame will never be completed, which will result in more efficient buffer usage.
 Thus a higher
-CAMERA_FRAME_DELAY will avoid dropping most, if not all, frames with out-of-order packets.
+CAMERA_FRAME_BUFFER_COUNT will avoid dropping most, if not all, frames with out-of-order packets.

+A reference C++ implementation of the receiving side is available in /BinghamtonRover2017/scratch/CPP/camerafeed/receiver.